Learning and practicing scales is one of the most discussed aspects of learning an instrument.

 Chords in the Key of C Major

 If you harmonize the C Major scale, you will obtain the seven chords that make up its harmonic field.

 In short, those are the chords that exist in the key of C Major, which you can use to create chord progressions in that key.

 The diagrams below illustrate how you can play those chords on the guitar, but keep in mind that there are lots of other voicings available for them.

 Play these chords in a sequence, listen to their different colors and how they relate to the individual notes of the major scale.

-Afterwards, try playing some progressions with them, you might even stumble upon the chords of a song you already know!
+Afterward, try playing some progressions with them, you might even stumble upon the chords of a song you already know.

 Also, in order to make things a bit more interesting when you’re playing a chord progression, it is a great idea to cycle around a few different chord shapes of the same chord, just so that you aren’t stuck to the same voicing all the time.